Families of Eliahou semigroups linked to Farey intervals: Constructing Eliahou semigroups

-Finally, as shown in \cite{delgado,eliahou-fromentin}, the Eliahou number can get arbitrarily low.
-This leaves room for semigroups to deviate from the patterns that we presented while still having~$E < 0$: larger~$\rho$ than necessary, long elements, collisions, semigroups not quite \h-regular, etc. This may permit semigroups with smaller conductor than otherwise possible (Figure~\ref{fig:bish}).
+As shown in \cite{delgado,eliahou-fromentin}, the Eliahou number can get arbitrarily low.
+This leaves room for semigroups to deviate from the patterns that we presented while still having~$E < 0$: unnecessarily large~$\rho$ and~$\omega$, collisions, semigroups not quite~\h-regular, etc. This permits semigroups with smaller conductor than otherwise possible (Figure~\ref{fig:beyond}).
 Eventually, larger deviations are possible.
 For example, the semigroup:

 is a~$3$\nobreakdash-regular split semigroup with an extra out-of-place generator and still has an Eliahou number of~$-3$.
 We do not know if there are Eliahou semigroups truly far from being \h-regular, for instance with left generators belonging to several distinct intervals.